Old School (2003 film): Plot

 Mitch determines they can bypass Pritchard's ruling if all members complete various assessments to prove their legitimacy.
 Frank defeats James Carville in a debate session, and the fraternity cheats their way through an exam with the help of Mitch's co-workers.
 In the school spirit evaluation, the fraternity loses points when Frank, dressed as the school mascot, unsuccessfully jumps through a ring of fire.

 Megan confronts Pritchard for reneging their deal, and the fraternity faces their final athletics challenge.
 A badly burned Frank gives an intense rhythmic gymnastics performance, Bernard manages to complete the rings routine, and Weensie, an obese member chosen by Pritchard, executes a perfect vault landing.
 The fraternity triumphs, but Pritchard gives them a failing score by accounting for the absence of the late Blue.
 Megan provides a tape recording of Pritchard admitting to bribery, and after a chase across campus, Frank recovers the tape.

-Pritchard is fired, and the fraternity's charter is reinstated.
+Pritchard is arrested and fired, and the fraternity's charter is reinstated.
 They move into Pritchard's former residence.
 Nicole visits Mitch as he leaves the old fraternity house, revealing that she dumped Mark after catching him cheating.
 They reconcile, Mitch and Bernard returning to their everyday lives while Frank assumes fraternity leadership.

 In a mid-credits scene, Mark drives off a bridge and lands on a fly-fishing Pritchard as the car explodes.
+Blue, who is in Heaven, plays "Dust in the Wind" on the piano.
 Frank meets Heidi, who invites him to a "get-together," and he enthusiastically accepts.